AKROGIS/Park-Observer-poz2fgdb/Server.md

 Data Access
 -----------
-You should share (as readonly) the `root_folder` in `Server.py` with all domain users, so they can either copy the FGDB, or access the data via a layer file.
+You should share (as readonly) the `root_folder` in `server.py` with all domain users, so they can either copy the FGDB, or access the data via a layer file.
 I hope to automate the creation of a layer file and MXD, so that a service can automatically be created.
 This could be done once when the database is created.
-Links to the service and layer file could be provided on the Park Observer website so that users could easily check that their data is on the server and add it to thier maps.
+Links to the service and layer file could be provided on the Park Observer website so that users could easily check that their data is on the server and add it to their maps.